OxyNeo Not the Solution it was Thought to Be?

 Narconon Drug and Alcohol Rehabilitation Program Provides Help

-To those who wish to break the pattern of drug use or drinking that is destroying their lives, Narconon provides a unique drug recovery program that works.
+To those who wish to break the pattern of drug use or drinking that is destroying their lives, Narconon provides a unique drug recovery program.
 In Narconon, addicts can find the solution they need to drug or alcohol addiction.
 A holistic substance abuse treatment program takes those who are addicted through a thorough detoxification and reorientation exercises, and then onto a life skills training regimen that enables people to leave the past behind and look forward to a bright new future.
 Graduates ordinarily restore family relationships, renew personal value systems and experience the relief of restored personal integrity.
 It all adds up to a new life without drugs.

 Those who have been addicted to opiates or any drugs including marijuana and alcohol deserve the chance to find lasting sobriety.
 That is both the goal and the result of the Narconon addiction recovery program.